-Editor's note: Whether and how the V-NWDAF aggregates the analytics from HPLMN and the analytics derived in VPLMN is FFS.

 6.1.5.3 Analytics Exposure from VPLMN to HPLMN

 Figure 6.1.5.3-1 shows the procedure that the H-NWDAF requests network analytics (i.e. service experience analytics, slice load level analytics, etc.) in VPLMN from the V-NWDAF with roaming entry capability, upon receiving an analytics information/subscription request from the NF in HPLMN (e.g. H-PCF).

-Editor's note: The service names in the following procedure are descriptive and may need to be updated.

 Figure 6.1.5.3-1: Procedure for analytics exposure from VPLMN to HPLMN

 1. Consumer NF in HPLMN (e.g. H-PCF) sends an Analytics request/subscribe (Analytics ID, Target of Analytics Reporting, Analytics Filter Information) to H-NWDAF by invoking a Nnwdaf_AnalyticsInfo_Request or a Nnwdaf_AnalyticsSubscription_Subscribe.
+H-NWDAF with roaming entry capability determines based on implementation and nature of the requested analytics whether analytics or input data from the VPLMN are required, or the analytics can be derived locally.
+The subsequent steps only apply if analytivs from the VPLMN are required.
+If input data from the VPLMN are required, the procedures in Clause 6.2.10 apply.

-2. The H-NWDAF checks user consent for analytics as defined in clause 6.2.9 if needed, then the H-NWDAF discovers the V-NWDAF with roaming entry capability as described in clause 5.2.
+2. The H-NWDAF checks user consent for analytics as defined in clause 6.2.9.
+H-NWDAF checks the policies and regulatory constraints between the HPLMN and the VPLMN to determine if the roaming analytics request/subscribe can be accepted or must be rejected.
+If the request is rejected, the following steps can be skipped.

+The H-NWDAF discovers the V-NWDAF with roaming entry capability as described in clause 5.2.